China - Asia

 The practical budget pressure usually comes from three places: lodging around CNY 620-1100 mid-range in central or canal-reach Suzhou, meals around CNY 25-55 for simple lunch, CNY 80-180 for a stronger dinner, and CNY 320+ once a more polished evening takes over, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Metro and short rides are manageable; hotel placement and scenic-zone dining move the budget faster.
+Transport is rarely the biggest problem once you know the rough picture: Metro and short rides are manageable; hotel placement and scenic-zone dining move the budget faster.

 Evenings in Suzhou are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.